 Atelectasis can also be caused by certain lung conditions which cause a blockage or collapse of the lungs like Asthma, Emphysema, Bronchitis and Cystic Fibrosis.
 If these conditions aren’t treated, and conditions worsen, they can lead to Atelectasis, i.e. the blockage or collapse or closure of part or all of the lung.

 If atelectasis persists, it may prevent the lung from properly clearing mucus.
 This can lead to infections (such as pneumonia).

 AirPhysio assists in 2 distinct ways:

-1. Firstly the clearance process of AirPhysio assists to clear any blockage or build-up of mucus through the 2 stage mobilization and elimination method.
+1. Firstly the clearance process of AirPhysio assists in clearing any blockage or build-up of mucus through the 2 stage mobilization and elimination method.

-2. Secondly, the vibration or flutter effect of the AirPhysio including the deep breathing method assist to condition the airway, potentially reopening any blocked or collapsed parts of the lungs.
+2. Secondly, the vibration or flutter effect of the AirPhysio, including the deep breathing method assist in conditioning the airway, potentially reopening any blocked or collapsed parts of the lungs.

 For more information about atelectasis, please refer to the following web pages and articles: